cch5ng/frontend-nanodegree-arcade-game/README.md

 Your goal is to collect as many prizes from the street as possible.
 Prizes include: Hearts, Stars, and Keys.

+Game Controls:<br/>
+Move up by using the up arrow key.<br/>
-Move up or down using the up arrow or down arrow keys.
-Move left or right using the left arrow or right arrow keys.
+Move down by using the down arrow key.<br/>
+Move left by using the left arrow key.<br/>
+Move right by using the right arrow key.<br/>

-You must avoid the following:
+You must avoid the following:<br/>
-	-Contact with a bug
+-Contact with a bug<br/>
-	-Crossing into the water
+-Crossing into the water<br/>

 If you do any of the above, you will have to start from the beginning position again and you will lose one life.